artdiet/wbdg-scraper/PROJECT_OUTLINE.md

 ## Build Status

-- The `project-setup` branch build is currently in progress and has not yet been confirmed successful as of the last update.
+- The `project-setup` branch build is confirmed successful as of 15 May 2025.

+## Project Refactoring Note

+- This project was refactored and modernized using Cursor on 15 May 2025.
+The refactor included improved error handling, robust documentation, and the addition of automated unit tests and build checks in Palantir Foundry.